wp-plugins/category-country-aware/readme.txt

 Yes.
 Insert a &lt;br&gt; tag at the point you wish the new line to occur.

-= Why use Maxmind Legacy rather than Maxmind v2 for GeoIP? =

-Many WP sites still use PHP 5.2, Maxmind v2 requires at least PHP 5.3.

 = Can the widget be made to execute PHP code? =

-Short answer: coming soon, via an extension where you positively opt to allow PHP
+Short answer: coming soon, via an extension where you positively opt to allow PHP see plugin guide for upcoming info.

 Long answer: any plugin enabling input of arbitrary PHP has increased security risks, however I am aware there is high demand for this feature.
 To protect normal non-PHP users, you will have to positively opt to enable PHP.
 For security opt-in is set by a separate plugin to the widget that executes it.